naouess/JointChance/docs/src/index.md

 ## Resources for getting started

-Here some math stuff
+Here some math stuff \

-Some JuMP and Julia stuff
+Some JuMP and Julia stuff \
 Refer to our paper in Annals of OR

-## The Math behind it all
+## The math behind it all

 Here we explain Chance constraints